syoder821/stock-analysis/README.md

   - 2017 Stock analysis runtime (refactored script): 0.15 seconds
   - 2018 Stock analysis runtime (intial script): 1 second
   - 2017 Stock analysis runtime (refactored script): 0.17 seconds
-  - Runtime improvement
+  - Results show a significant decrease in runtime for the refactored script of almost a factor of 10.
-- All stocks with the exception of TERP had positive returns in 2017
+- All stocks with the exception of TERP had positive returns in 2017.
 - All stocks with the exception of ENPH and RUN had negative returns in 2018.
-Only ENPH and RUN had positive returns in both years
+Only ENPH and RUN had positive returns in both years.

 ### 2017 Stock Analysis
 ![Alt Text](https://github.com/syoder821/stock-analysis/blob/main/VBA_Challenge_2017.png)